-How to Boost Your Traffic with SumoMe
+How to Boost Your Traffic with SUMO

 Creating Heat Maps

-- To use SumoMe’s heat map feature, simply click on the Heat Maps button from the “Home” window.
+- To use Sumo’s heat map feature, simply click on the Heat Maps button from the “Home” window.

 - It takes a while to obtain sufficient data for your heat map.
 First, you need to enable tracking by clicking on Record New Campaign for This Page.